3-2-1 St. Louis Spare Ribs

 Put ribs on grill and cook for 3 hours over 225°F of indirect heat.

 After 3 hours, remove the ribs from the grill and place the ribs into aluminum foil.
-Add a small amount (about 1/4 cup) of whiskey (or other liquid) into the foil with the ribs and close up the foil, making a packet.
+Add a small amount (about 1/4 cup) of water (or other liquid) into the foil with the ribs and close up the foil, making a packet.
 Each rack (or half rack) should be in its own packet.

 Continue cooking the ribs in the packets at 225°F for another 2 hours.